vSHARP: variable Splitting Half-quadratic Admm algorithm for Reconstruction of inverse-Problems: Additional Theory

 \subsection{ADMM for Inverse Problems}

-A solution to an inverse problem as defined in \Eq{forward_model} can be formulated as a solution to \Eq{hqvs_problem}.
-By using the notations for inverse problems defined in \Section{sec3} and setting the following:
+A solution to an inverse problem as defined in \eqref{eq:forward_model} can be formulated as a solution to \eqref{eq:hqvs_problem}.
+By using the notations for inverse problems defined in \Section{sec2} and setting the following:

-we can derive the ADMM updates for solving inverse problems as stated in \Eq{admm}.
+we can derive the ADMM updates for solving inverse problems as stated in \eqref{eq:admm}.